 A bit later, yet another version has shown up.
 It looks identical to the second version on the outside, but the circuit board is yet another design.
 It does not use electrolytic capacitors for decoupling the outputs, and you need to search more carefully to find the raw signals.
 It uses transistors in the output stages, perhaps in another attempt to avoid the loss of bass.
 Someone has reported that it also suffers from the lack of +10dB boost but it proves far from trivial to fix this.

 Due to the nature of Chinese manufacturing practices, we will probably keep on seeing new versions popping up from time to time.
 Some may be clones from other models and may be worse than the others.
 I have heard reports that some of the newer models do not support DTS, so be cautious when ordering.
 There is often no good way to see beforehand what you will get when buying a particular model, so it is a bit of a gamble.
 I will no longer keep track of all these variations on this webpage.
-If you are concerned about the quality and do not have the tools and patience to analyse and hack your unit like I did with mine, I would recommend buying the Mocha decoder that I mentioned at the start of my review instead.
+If you are concerned about the quality and do not have the tools and patience to analyse and hack your unit like I did with mine, I would recommend buying the Mocha decoder instead that I mentioned at the start of my review.